 Each half term, a Values Champion is chosen from each class by the class teacher and a special assembly is held to celebrate this.
 Children are given a certificate and presented by their class teacher with a paragraph explaining the reasons behind their choice.
-These children are voted for by their peers who have been fantastic role models and have embraced the school values.
+These children are voted for by their peers who have been fantastic role models, have embraced the school values and has upheld the Unicef's CRC articles.